Scroll Top

 1. What is the purpose of employee referral?

 Employee referral program helps you quickly connect with your employees’ professional network.
-Within a short span of time, you get to reach to a huge talent pool.
+Within a short span of time, you get to reach a huge talent pool.
 And this becomes the primary reason for other benefits of employee referral programs.

 2. What is a successful referral process?

 A successful referral process should keep the referred candidates and the employee who referred the candidates up-to-date on where the candidates are in the hiring process.
-The candidate and the employee should be notified within the first week of receiving the referral, and then ongoing as needed throughout the process.
+The candidate and the employee should be notified within the first week of receiving the referral and then ongoing as needed throughout the process.

 3. What are referral strategies?